risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-mysql-cdc.md

 | TIMESTAMP | TIMESTAMPTZ | `1970-01-01 00:00:01.000000` to `2038-01-19 03:14:07.499999` | `0001-01-01 00:00:00` to `9999-12-31 23:59:59` |

-## Use dbt to ingest data from mysql-cdc
+## Use dbt to ingest data from MySQL CDC

 Here is an example of how to use dbt to ingest data from MySQL CDC.
 In this dbt example, `source` and `table_with_connector` models will be used.
 For more details about these two models, please refer to [Use dbt for data transformations](/transform/use-dbt.md#define-dbt-models).